KGSR

-KGSR (93.3 FM, "Lucy 93.3") is a radio station licensed to Cedar Park, Texas, and serving the Austin-Round Rock metropolitan area.
-Owned by Sinclair Telecable Inc. d/b/a Waterloo Media Group, it broadcasts a hot adult contemporary format.
-KGSR has studios and offices off Interstate 35 in North Austin, and the transmitter site is located off Route 206 in Bertram.
+KGSR (93.3 FM, "Vibe 93.3") is a radio station licensed to Cedar Park, Texas, and serving the Austin-Round Rock metropolitan area.
+Owned by Sinclair Telecable Inc. d/b/a Waterloo Media Group, it broadcasts a rhythmic adult contemporary format.
+KGSR's studios and offices are located off Interstate 35 in North Austin, and its transmitter site is located off Route 206 in Bertram.

-KGSR's effective radiated power is 100,000 watts, with a signal extending from Killeen and Temple to the northern suburbs of San Antonio.

-KGSR broadcasts in the HD Radio format - its HD2 subchannel broadcasts Austin City Limits Radio, a freeform format inspired by the Austin City Limits television series and music festival.
-KGSR-HD2 is also broadcast on FM translator 97.1 K246BD in Austin, which was formerly carried on KGSR's main signal.
+KGSR broadcasts in the HD Radio format - its HD2 subchannel broadcasts a freeform format inspired by the Austin City Limits television series and music festival.
 KGSR-HD3 broadcasts The Party, a dance format launched in September 2021 before rebranding on January 18, 2022.
+KGSR-HD4 broadcasts Latino 97.1, a Bilingual AC format launched in October 2024.